BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_15.md

 - You'll be the Sensei too!
 (Aelita +3)
 - What about GDC?
 (Aelita -1)

-Next is a fight with Ren, one that will pit you against Ren on a disadvantageous field with a disadvantageous team.
-I chose the Fire team here and, while a tough battle, you can win by starting with Marowak and Heatmor, targeting Slowbro and then sending in Pyroar to finish off Mantine then Dewgong with Wild Charges.
+Next is a fight with Ren, one that will pit you against Ren.
+Pick a team between the three.

+!battle(["Ren",:OUTCAST,5], "Dragon's Den")

 Sleep for the night in the leftmost room.